bhsd-harry/codemirror-mediawiki/mw/README.md

 **param**: `boolean` whether to start linting
 **param**: `Record<string, unknown> | number` the optional linter configuration or the namespace id
-Lint with a default linter.
+Lint the CodeMirror editor with a default linter.

 ```js
 cm.defaultLint(true, 0);